evoking for Jews and Romans alike

 Yet,

-of us
+all of us

-eventually find ourselves
+will eventually find ourselves

-that dusty,
+walking that dusty,

-path to Calvary ,
+lonely path to Calvary,

 and,

-will face our self
+we will face our self

 Naked